Featured Session: Michael P. O’Donnell Special Plenary Session

 Richard Safeer, MD, FACLM, FAAFP, FACPM

-Chief Medical Director Employee Health and Well-being, Johns Hopkins Medicine
+Chief Medical Director, Employee Health & Well-being, Johns Hopkins Medicine

 Chief Health and Strategy Officer, MediKeeper

-Using a Complexity Framework to Address Workplace Challenges
+Using a Complexity Framework and Team Science to Create Shared Value

 Alexandria Blacker, MPH